gianmarco27/Poggi-Stagliano-Stucchi/RASD/RASD v1.md

 ## Goals: Data4Help

-* [G1]  The Application must allow the user to register on the platform as an individual or third party.
+* [G1]  The user must be able to register on the platform as an individual or third party.

-* [G2]  The Application allows the individual to be monitored constantly.
+* [G2]  The individual has to be monitored constantly.

-* [G3]  The System allows the user to access his/her data anytime anywhere.
+* [G3]  The user can access his/her data anytime anywhere.

-* [G4]  The System has to allow third party users to access certain data.

-* [G5]  The System allows third party users to access users' data safely.
+* [G4]  Third party users must be able to access both individual's and group's data safely.

   [Requirement related]  If there are at least 1000 users belonging to the selected category the system provides the data.

   [Requirement related]  If the Individual grants the access to his data to a specific request of a third party, the system allows the third party to obtain said user data.

-* [G6]  The System sends new data to the subscribed third party as soon as they are available.
+* [G5]  Third party users can subscribe to groups of data to be updated as soon as new data are available.

 ## Goals: AutomatedSOS

-* [G7]  The System notifies the users's local emergency service when the user's data fall below certain selected thresholds.
+* [G6] The individual is assured that when his/her data fall below certain selected thresholds, his/her local emergency service is notified.

  [Requirement related]  The user can specify his own parameters and thresholds to be monitored into the application.